-Further, on the Transaction Date, the Joint Venture and Limoneira entered into a lease agreement (the "Lease Agreement"), pursuant to which the Joint Venture will lease certain of the contributed East Area I property back to Limoneira for continuation of agricultural operations, and certain other permitted uses, on the property until the Joint Venture requires the property for development.
-The Lease Agreement will terminate in stages corresponding to the Joint Venture's development of the property, which is to occur in stages pursuant to a phased master development plan.
-The Joint Venture is required to provide Limoneira with written notice 180 days prior to the termination of any portion of the Lease Agreement.
-In any event, the Lease Agreement will terminate five years from the Transaction Date.
+Further, on the Transaction Date, the Joint Venture and Limoneira entered into a lease agreement (the "Lease Agreement"), pursuant to which the Joint Venture leased certain of the contributed East Area I property back to Limoneira for continuation of agricultural operations, and certain other permitted uses, on the property until the Joint Venture required the property for development.
+The Lease Agreement can terminate in stages corresponding to the Joint Venture's development of the property, which is to occur in stages pursuant to a phased master development plan.
+The Joint Venture was required to provide Limoneira with written notice 180 days prior to the termination of any portion of the Lease Agreement.
+Limoneira terminated this Lease Agreement per the agreement in the first quarter of fiscal year 2019.

 Limoneira and the Joint Venture entity also entered into a Retained Property Development Agreement on the Transaction Date (the "Retained Property Agreement").
 Under the terms of the Retained Property Agreement, the Joint Venture will transfer certain contributed East Area I property, which is entitled for commercial development, back to Limoneira (the "Retained Property") and arrange for the design and construction of certain improvements to the Retained Property, subject to certain reimbursements by Limoneira.
+In August 2018, the Retained Property was transferred back to Limoneira.

 We expect to receive approximately \$100.0 million from the Joint Venture over the estimated 7 to 10-year life of the project including \$20.0 million received on the consummation of the Joint Venture.
 The Joint Venture partners will share in capital contributions to fund project costs until project loan proceeds and or revenues are sufficient to fund the project.
-These funding requirements are currently estimated to total \$10.0 to \$15.0 million for each Joint Venture partner in the first two to three years of the project and we funded \$7.5 million in fiscal year 2017, \$2.3 million in fiscal year 2016 and an additional \$3.5 million in the first quarter of fiscal year 2018.
-The Joint Venture partners may be required to provide loans guarantees for project loans.
+These funding requirements are currently estimated to total \$15.0 to \$20.0 million for each Joint Venture partner in the first three to four years of the project.
+We funded \$4.0 million in the first quarter of fiscal year 2019, \$3.5 million in fiscal year 2018, \$7.5 million in fiscal year 2017 and \$2.3 million in fiscal year 2016.